getify/You-Dont-Know-JS/get-started/ch1.md

 Section B.3 includes some conflicts where code may run in both web and non-web JS engines, but where the behavior *could* be observably different, resulting in different outcomes.
 Most of the listed changes involve situations that are labeled as early errors when code is running in strict mode.

 Appendix B *gotchas* aren't encountered very often, but it's still a good idea to avoid these constructs to be future safe.
-Wherever possible, adhere to the JS specification and don't rely on behavior that's only applicable in certain JS engine enviroments.
+Wherever possible, adhere to the JS specification and don't rely on behavior that's only applicable in certain JS engine environments.

 ### Not All (Web) JS...